Remote Laser Spectroscopy

 at standoff distances for Heritage applications

-Raman spectroscopy is an amalytical technique capable of identifying materials by measuring the spectrum of scattered laser light from the object.
-The shift of wavelength resulted from molecular vibrations allows highly specific identification of the material.
+Raman spectroscopy is an analytical technique capable of identifying materials by measuring the spectrum of scattered laser light from the object.
+The shift of wavelength resulting from molecular vibrations allows highly specific identification of the material.
 It is non-destructive and non-contact.
-With the development of efficient laser sources and sensitive detectors in the last three decades, it has become one of the most widely used methods in the field of heritage science research.
+With the development of efficient laser sources and sensitive detectors in the last three decades, it has become one of the most widely used analysis methods in the field of heritage science research.

-Remote lase-based spectroscopic techniques analysis the murals of St. Barnabas, the cathedral of Nottingham (UK).
+Remote laser-based spectroscopic techniques analysis the murals of St. Barnabas Cathedral (Nottingham, UK).

 Addressing the Challenge